-The majority of Durga idola are crafted in Kumartuli in north Kolkata, around 30 minutes drive from the city center.
+The majority of Durga idols are crafted in Kumartuli in north Kolkata, around 30 minutes drive from the city center.
 The name literally means "potter's locality" and as it suggests, the area was settled by a group of potters.
-Find out How to Visit Kumartuli.Continue to 3 of 17 below.
+You can go to the workshops and see the idols being made.

 Drawing the Eyes on Durga

 The eyes are drawn on the idols of Goddess Durga during a special ritual called Chokkhu Daan.
 This is performed on Mahalaya, about a week before the start of the Durga Puja festival.
 The Goddess is invited to come to earth on this day.

 Depending on their size, the idols are transported on special trolleys and in trucks to be installed.

 There are thousands of pandals in Kolkata and each has a different theme.
 Some maintain traditional displays, while others are contemporary.
 The one pictured here has a traditional design.
 A highlight of the Durga Puja is visiting all the different pandals (known as pandal hopping).

 Traditional Durga Idol

 Durga is depicted with her four children, Kartikeya, Ganesha, Saraswati, and Lakshmi.
 Traditional Durga idols are decorated with plenty of ornaments and bling.